utmapp/utmapp.github.io/_pages/vms.md

 include_in_header: true
 ---

 Try out UTM with these free prebuilt VMs!
 Your performance may vary depending on your device and the OS.
 For the best experience, choose an OS with SPICE tools and Sharing features installed.
+For new users, the Debian images are recommended.

 ## Android